ripudaman1047/Dislocation-glide-simulation/README.md

 !["Example"](resources/dislocation_progress.gif)

-Circle Rolling is a technique that simulates the glide of a dislocation through a point-like obstacles distributed on the glide plane.
-[1]
+Circle Rolling is a technique that simulates the glide of a dislocation through a point-like obstacles distributed on the glide plane. [see Ref-1]

 Applications based on various strength distributions of the obstacles are placed in seperate folders.
 As input, it takes the number of obsacles, breaking angle (or strength)